 What Is The Most Popular Plant Milk?

-- Oat milk, especially Oatly also growing in popularity met even more success after the rebrand where they launched a barista edition.
+- Oat milk came into the market in the mid 1990s branded under the name Oatly.
+As of 2019, Oatly was found in 7000 grocery stores and coffee shops, and helped to make a name for themselves through a rebrand that focused on marketing specifically as a coffee additive.
 This was a great move as they launched a non-dairy milk that did not “curdle” in coffee and could froth as cow’s milk did in lattes.

 What’s the Difference Between Plant Milk And Animal Milk?

 In the EU, plant milks cannot legally refer to themselves as milks.
-With the exception of coconut milk, plant-based milks cannot market themselves as milks.
-However, EU soy milk is no different from US soy milk, the only thing that had to change was the advertising and branding.
+With the exception of coconut milk, plant-based milks cannot market themselves as “milks”, and use the term “beverage”.
+However, EU soy milk is no different from US soy milk; the only thing that had to change was the advertising and branding.
+In the US, the FDA is still discussing whether or not plant-based milks can continue to call themselves “milk”.

 Which plant milk tastes the closest to cow’s milk?

-When it comes to texture and versatility, soy and oat milk will come closer to what you come to expect from cow’s milk.
-Both of these plant-based milks are naturally white and creamy and have mild flavors, which go unnoticed in coffee or cereal.
+When it comes to texture and versatility, soy and oat milk will come closer to what you expect from cow’s milk.
+Both of these plant-based milks are naturally white and creamy and have mild flavors, which may go unnoticed in coffee or cereal.

 Nutritional Profiles of the Most Popular Plant-Based Milk

-Nutritionally, soy milk is nutritionally similar to cow’s milk, and here is why:
+Nutritionally, soy milk is similar to cow’s milk, and here is why:

-- Soy milk has 7 grams of protein whereas cow’s milk contains 8.5 grams.
+- Soy milk has 7 grams of protein whereas cow’s milk contains an average of 8 grams.

 - Cow’s milk contains 24% of the RDA of calcium, and soy milk is only 1% short with 23% of the RDA.